-Bigger companies offer short-term disability insurance primarily to attract the most talented job candidates.
+More prominent companies offer short-term disability insurance primarily to attract the most talented job candidates.
 Many others offer no disability insurance at all.

 What is General Liability Insurance?

-Though not required by state law, general liability insurance protects deals with extremely common misfortunes for certain industries.
+Though not required by state law, general liability insurance protects deals with extremely common misfortunes for specific industries.
 Let’s say one of your customers or vendors sustains an injury on your property or from your products or services.
 General liability insurance would help cover the costs of the lawsuit filed against your company.
 For this reason, industries with particularly high risks of injury like basically cannot exist without general liability insurance.
-Examples of such industries include construction or landscaping.
+Examples of such sectors include construction or landscaping.
 The policy’s annual cost may vary depending on the level of risk associated with your industry.

 What is Commercial Property Insurance?

 Companies with high risks of property damage should also look into business interruption insurance.
 While commercial property insurance covers the cost of repairs or new assets, business interruption insurance accounts for the income you lose due to these incidents.
-Your insurance provider will likely allow you to add business interruption insurance onto your commercial property coverage.
+Your insurance provider will likely allow you to add business interruption insurance to your commercial property coverage.

 What is Professional Liability Insurance?